 The Financial Highlights publication translates the technically complex CAFR into a more easily understandable overview of the County's finances, economic prospects, and achievements.
-This report focuses on summarizing the significant financial and economic activity of Santa Barbara County for the fiscal year ended June 30, 2016.
-The overall theme of this year's Financial Highlights is that the County's financial condition is experiencing steady improvement due to the ongoing economic recovery.
+This report focuses on summarizing the significant financial and economic activity of the County for the fiscal year ended June 30, 2018.
+The overall theme of this year's Financial Highlights is that the County's financial condition is experiencing moderate growth due to the ongoing economic recovery, despite the economic impacts of the Thomas Fire and Montecito Debris Flow.
 By making this report available to the general public, we hope to stimulate an interest in County government finances and promote the County's accountability to the citizens of Santa Barbara County.